-There is an outer part of the adrenal glands, called the adrenal cortex, and then a inner part, called the medulla.
-Each of these parts are responsible for pumping out different hormones into the bloodstream.
+There is an outer part of the adrenal glands, called the adrenal cortex, and then an inner part called the medulla.
+Each of these parts is responsible for pumping out different hormones into the bloodstream.

 What Do these Hormones Do?

 Cortisol – Cortisol is a glucocorticoid, which are hormones that control glucose (sugar) production in the liver.
 It regulates energy and the amount of protein, fat, and carbohydrates your body needs.
 When in a stressful situation, cortisol flows through your body, restricting bloodstreams reducing inflammation in the body.

 Adrenaline and noradrenaline – you probably have heard of “adrenaline junkies” who adore leaping out of planes and spiraling down toward the earth with a bungee jump attached to their back, right?
 Adrenaline excretes during a “fight or flight” situation and sends more oxygenated blood to the heart and lungs.
 It subdues hunger and any other feelings as it encourages your vital organs to keep working.
 Your body temporarily won’t feel much pain, the respiratory system is on overdrive, and the increased oxygen levels force the body into “overdrive,” so you feel like a superhuman!

 All of the hormones secreted by the adrenal glands vamp up your awareness, bring more oxygen to your muscles, increase your heart rate, and help your body either gain the energy and strength to get out of bed, run from a lion, or breathe through a public presentation.

 Take a look around – do you see people striving to climb up the corporate ladder?, Honking their way through the traffic?, or Giving others the stink eye when they’re taking too long to check out?